JasonHu1012/Clibrary/README.md

 # Clibrary

-This is a library containing various sublibraries for C, ranging from basic data structures to high-level applications.
+This is a library containing various sublibraries for C, ranging from basic data structures to high-level utilities.

 # Directory Layout